viktor02/llama_telegram_bot/README.md

 prompt = f"{init_prompt}\n{q_prompt} {user_prompt}\n{a_prompt}"  # Final prompt to be passed on to the model
 ```

-Although, apparently, the latest models such as WizardLM don't care if you write Instruction or Human, since their dataset contained both parts of the Alpaca and parts of the Vicuna dataset.
+Although apparently, the latest models such as WizardLM don't care if you write Instruction or Human since their dataset contained both parts of the Alpaca and parts of the Vicuna dataset.

 Or I could be wrong.
 Try it yourself.

+## FAQ

+*Q*: I have this error "error loading model: unrecognized tensor type 4/5"

+*A*: Looks like you are using old llama.cpp.
+Try to update the `llama-cpp-python` package